 Hello our friends.
 Geoffrey here - Carlos’s official cookie baker.
-Chocolate chip cookies are my personal all-time favorite cookie, dessert and snack.
-I’ve tried a number of different recipes, but the one that I, and everyone else seems to like the best, is actually the original Nestle toll house recipe found on the back of the chocolate chip bag.
+Chocolate chip cookies are my personal all-time favorite cookie, dessert, and snack.
+I’ve tried a number of different recipes, but the one that I and everyone else seem to like the best is actually the original Nestle toll house recipe found on the back of the chocolate chip bag.
 I’ve changed it slightly, and the recipe in my “recipe box” is doubled because one batch is just not enough for all the requests I get.
 But for you today, I’m giving you the “undoubled” recipe.

 Where did Chocolate Chip Cookies come from?

 Ruth Graves Wakefield was an American chef who owned the Toll House Inn in Massachusetts.
 Back in 1938, she had been serving a butterscotch nut cookie with ice cream, and even though everyone loved this cookie, she wanted to try something new.
 She added some chopped-up pieces of a Nestlé chocolate bar in a cookie, and the rest was history.
 She originally called her cookie "Toll House Chocolate Crunch Cookies," and when she sold the recipe to Nestle, they gave it the name we all know.